eth-educators/launch_docs/README.md

 * Keep price discussion and market talk to subreddits such as /r/ethfinance or r/ethtrader.
 * Keep mining discussion to subreddits such as /r/ethermining.

-## You should get involved!

- * Sign up for our [collaboration groups](https://docs.google.com/forms/d/e/1FAIpQLScaK2zl-oa3QiYpxFQCuE9kHWMxGJOBLl_s82TryZ7J43GDPg/viewform) where you can be paired with four other stakers to join a private discord chat to get to know each other and swap experiences.
- * Participate in the [Ethereum Studymaster](https://ethereumstudymaster.com) where you can take quizzes to learn more about Ethereum and earn POAPs to demonstrate your knowledge.

 # What is Ethereum 2 Staking?

 Superphiz gave a talk at EthOnline 2020 titled ["Introduction to Ethereum 2 and Staking for Beginners"](https://www.youtube.com/watch?v=tpkpW031RCI) it's a great place to get introduced to these concepts.